elibroftw/blog.elijahlopez.ca/content/posts/the-history-of-the-lopez-family.md

 title: "The History of the Lopez Family"
 date: 2024-06-16T15:39:37-04:00
 hidden: true
+summary: "A personal recount of the author's family history, detailing generations of the Lopez family."
 ---

 This is a recount of my family's history.
 Let's start with my dad's paternal grandfather (PPGF).